rodolphefarrando/data-preprocessing-for-traj-pred/README.md

 Secondary goal: create new data by adding noise for the trajectories and create new columns with new features like speed.

 Trajectory prediction has now some state-of-art methods.
 Number of papers analyses the accuracy of those methods.
 (Add references and talk about the methods ?).
 Beyond their respective performance, there is always some cases for which the methods are struggling with the prediction.
-The idea is to separare trajectories by type, that is the way the pedestrian is moving and the way her/his environement interacts with her/him.
+The idea is to separate trajectories by type, that is the way the pedestrian is moving and the way her/his environment interacts with her/him.

 The trajectories are classified according to six different criteria:
 1. static trajectory without interaction